Keeo/vram-lock/README.md

+edit: Works as expected!
+Thanks good, I would not be able to pay for a new GPU.

 # vram_lock – GPU VRAM Corruption Finder / “Lock” Tool

 `vram_lock` is a minimal C++ utility that tries to **find VRAM allocations that